What is total cholesterol?

 |Triglycerides||≤ 2.3 mmol/L|

-For people at greater risk of heart disease, you may be advised to aim for total cholesterol of less than 4mmol/L by your doctor.
+For people at greater risk of heart disease, you may be given different targets by your doctor, e.g. a total cholesterol of less than 4mmol/L.

 Total cholesterol to HDL ratio